FernandoSchett/how_fernando_works/README.md

 ## About 🤔:

 Here, you'll find my workflow, commits and other things description guidelines on GitHub.
 It covers topics such as my preferred workflow, commit message guidelines, and best practices.
 Explore the file for a comprehensive understanding of how I work on GitHub.
+Remember that these are some rules and standars that I have established and prefer.
+Sometimes, I may forget or deviate from the standard if the project requires it or due to lack of attention.

 ### Let's Connect 😎 👍!